(Reuters) - Major sports events around the world that have been hit by the coronavirus pandemic:

 * The World Athletics Indoor Championships (Nanjing, March 13-15) were postponed.
 They will be held in the same city from March 19-21, 2021.

 * The London, Paris and Barcelona marathons were postponed.

 * The Australian Football League’s attempt to forge on with the season despite the virus outbreak lasted one round before it was shut down on March 22.

 * The Badminton World Federation (BWF) cancelled the last five tournaments in the qualification period for the Olympics.

 * The Indonesia Open (June 16-21) was among a host of events that have been cancelled while tournaments over the next three months were also suspended in Australia, Thailand and Russia.

 * The BWF is seeking clarification from Danish authorities on how the ban on large gatherings will affect their ability to stage the Thomas and Uber Cup Finals in August.

 * The final qualification tournament in Taiwan for the Olympics was put back from April to June 17-21, while the March 22-26 qualification event in Arizona was postponed.

 * Japan’s professional league postponed the start of the season.

 * The boards of India and South Africa agreed to reschedule a three-match ODI series to a later date.
-The first match on March 12 was washed out.

 * England’s two-match test series in Sri Lanka scheduled to start on March 19 was postponed.